WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 client.
 No additional attributes are provided in the event.

 Alternatively, the server may wish to migrate the call to a specific instance amongst those in the cluster.
-One exampe of that is to move calls from specific users or domains to specific hosts for reason of isolation.
+One example of that is to move calls from specific users or domains to specific hosts for reason of isolation.
 There are many other reasons.
 In this case, the event from the server will contain a URI which replaces the existing call URI,